 - Spacer material (the type of material separating multiple panes of glass)

-When choosing your replacement windows for your California property, compliance with Title 24 is critical, so it’s important to know what it is and how other elements impact it.
+In conclusion, when choosing your replacement windows for your California property, compliance with Title 24 is critical, so it’s important to know what it is and how other elements impact it.
 At The Window & Door Shop, we are well-versed on the subject and ready to answer any questions you may have.
 Contact us today to learn more.